TV Series Review

 Pretty ambitious for a parasitic worm.

-The vampires in FX's horrible horror series The Strain are infected with said worm—making them not so much creatures of the unholy night as really, really sick patients in a troubled trauma center.
+The vampires in FX's horror series The Strain are infected with said worm.
 The parasites, introduced to New York via an intercontinental flight, infect their human hosts and remake them in a manner more suitable for the invaders: They raise the body's temperature several degrees.
-They cause it to shed whatever hair it has, leaving the skin marble smooth.
+They cause it to shed whatever hair it has, leaving the skin marble smooth (and particularly susceptible to terminal sunburn).
 They rewire the jaw so it can drop farther.
 That allows a long proboscis to shoot from the mouth and skewer prey, which both siphons off blood and infects the new victim, ensuring the propagation of the species.

-The Strain is the brainchild of creature-feature director Guillermo del Toro.
-He co-wrote three novels (with Chuck Hogan) on which the series is based and directed the first episode.
-And with such a man at the helm, it's a given that the result will practically gush with grotesquery.
-And while the vampires here are as unsexy as a sentient being can be, that doesn't prevent viewers from getting an eyeful of side nudity and simulated sex when the blood isn't oozing.
+The Strain is the brainchild of creature-feature director extraordinaire Guillermo del Toro.
+He co-wrote three novels (with Chuck Hogan) on which the series is based, and he directed the first episode.
+With del Toro at the helm, it's little wonder the show gushes with grotesquery.
+And while the vampires here are as unsexy as a sentient being can be, that doesn't prevent viewers from getting an eyeful of near nudity and simulated sex when the blood isn't oozing.
 There's quite a bit of bad language, too.

-You could say, then, that The Strain is in need of a strainer.
+You could say that The Strain, then, is in need of a strainer.

 Crude or Profane Language

 Drug and Alcohol Content